xfortisfye/GCCF/07-lab.md

 > The Hostname and Server Location identifies where the HTTP Load Balancer sends traffic.

 Which of these fields identify the region of the backend?
-- [ ] Hostname
+- [x] Hostname
-- [ ] Server Location
+- [x] Server Location
 - [ ] Client IP

 ## Configure the HTTP Load Balancer
 Configure the HTTP Load Balancer to balance traffic between the two backends (us-east1-mig in us-east1 and europe-west1-mig in europe-west1), as illustrated in the network diagram:

 ### Start the configuration
-1. In the Cloud Console, click Navigation menu (mainmenu.png) > click Network Services > Load balancing, and then click Create load balancer.
+1. In the Cloud Console, click Navigation menu > click Network Services > Load balancing, and then click Create load balancer.

 2. Under HTTP(S) Load Balancing, click on Start configuration.